James A. Young II of Ohio lost some belongings on the ride, then went to retrieve them

 Plenty of others feel the same.
 As one of the top attractions in north-central Ohio, on the shores of Lake Erie, Cedar Point has attracted legions of visitors since opening 146 years ago – a fact that makes it North America’s second oldest continually operated amusement park, according to its website.

 Roller coasters are a big part of the draw, with Cedar Point boasting more than 10 miles of track and claiming to be the “Roller Coaster Capital of the World.”

-Raptor is one of Cedar Park’s 17 coasters, twisting people up, down and around at speeds reaching 57 mph, though Frost didn’t say how fast it was going at the time of the incident.
+Raptor is one of Cedar Park’s 17 coasters, twisting people up, down and all around at speeds reaching 57 mph, though Frost didn’t say how fast it was going at the time.